Extatosoma tiaratum: Defense

-E. tiaratum are incapable of bites and stings and rely solely on passive defense and camouflage.
 Some predators (such as mantids) have good vision, and can see the most camouflaged animals.
 When threatened, spiny leaf insects assume an aggressive posture such as rearing up.
 Females have a tough, spiky exoskeleton while males are winged and can fly away from danger.
 All adults have glands under that spray a colorless toffee-like odor which is pleasant to humans, but deters most predators.